Diamond drilling without water: everything about dry drilling and core bits

 1. Rotary hammer

-Pros: affordable price, compatibility with SDS adapter.
+• Pros: affordable price, compatibility with SDS adapter.

 2. Impact drill

-Cons: limited drilling depth and diameter.
+• Cons: limited drilling depth and diameter.

-3. Handheld diamond drilling machine
+3. Handheld diamond drill

-Cons: high price, weight and dimensions.
+• Cons: high price, weight, and size.

 4. Diamond drill with micro-impact